rapp-project/rapp-platform/hop_services/services/README.md

   > { qr_centers: [], qr_messages: [], error: '' }

-  - qr_centers: Vector that containes points (x,y,z) of found QR in an image frame.
+  - qr_centers: Vector that containes points (x,y) of found QR in an image frame.
   - qr_messages: Vector that containes message descriptions of found QR in an image frame.
   - error: If error was encountered, an error message is pushed in this field and returned to the client.